Modular Gelfand pairs and multiplicity-free representations: Applications for finite and compact groups

 \section{Applications for finite and compact groups}

 When $F$ is the complex numbers, there are many well-known examples of Gelfand pairs and tools for finding multiplicity-free triples, such as the generalized Bump--Ginzburg criterion (\cite[Theorem~3.2]{csst}), so it is not difficult to find cases to use Corollary~\ref{cor:Fq} and Corollary~\ref{cor:Fq-compact}.
-In this section, we highlight a few known examples.
+In this section, we highlight a few applications of Theorem~\ref{thm:multiplicity-free-2} for finite groups and compact groups.

-Even for finite groups, Gelfand pairs arise as useful tools across disciplines, such as in number theory (cf. \cite{gross}), combinatorics (cf. \cite{aker-can}, \cite[Chapter~4]{johnson}, \cite[Section~3]{martin-tanaka}), and probability (cf. \cite{diaconis-1988, diaconis-1996, ceccherini, ceccherini-2}).
-The fact that $(S_n, S_{n-1})$ is a Gelfand pair over $\C$, for instance, is important in the study of the Gelfand--Tsetlin algebra in the representation theory of $S_n$ \cite[Section~2]{vershik-okounkov, vershik-okounkov-2}.
-In the theory of automorphic representations, a fundamental result is the uniqueness of Whittaker models.
-The central idea of the proof for complex representations of $G = \gl_n\paren{\F_{q}}$ (or any finite Chevalley group), due to Gelfand--Graev~\cite{gelfand-graev} (cf. \cite[Section~4.1]{bump}), is to show that $\paren{\gl_n\paren{\F_{q}}, N}$ is a Gelfand pair twisted by a character of $N$, where $U$ is the standard nilpotent subgroup (i.e. the unipotent radical of the Borel subgroup) of $\gl_n\paren{\F_{q}}$.

-Although we will only present finite and compact examples of applications of Theorem~\ref{thm:multiplicity-free-2}, there are many useful applications of multiplicity-free triples for locally compact groups.
-For example, the Iwasawa decomposition of Gelfand pairs of locally compact groups with compact subgroups has consequences for the non-commutativity of Hecke algebras of Coxeter groups (cf. \cite{monod}).
+\begin{rem} There are also many useful applications of multiplicity-free triples for locally compact groups.
+For instance, the Iwasawa decomposition of Gelfand pairs of locally compact groups with compact subgroups has consequences for the non-commutativity of Hecke algebras of Coxeter groups (cf. \cite{monod}).
 It may be more tractable to apply Theorem~\ref{thm:multiplicity-free-2} to the theory of automorphic representations, where the condition of finite generation may not be an obstruction for admissible representations of totally disconnected locally compact groups.
-Multiplicity-one theorems for $p$-adic groups, such as the uniqueness of Whittaker models by Jacquet--Langlands~\cite{jacquet-langlands} and Shalika~\cite{shalika} as well as its generalizations (e.g. Vign\'{e}ras~\cite[3.1.11]{vigneras}), are key tools in the characteristic $0$ and characteristic $\ell \neq p$ theory.
+Multiplicity-one theorems for $p$-adic groups, such as the uniqueness of Whittaker models by Jacquet--Langlands \cite{jacquet-langlands} and Shalika \cite{shalika} as well as its generalizations (e.g. Vign\'{e}ras \cite[III.1.11]{vigneras}), are key tools in the characteristic $0$ and characteristic $\ell \neq p$ theory. \end{rem}